Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Preliminary and related work

-Recently, many algorithms are proposed to improve the vanilla contrastive learning.
-In order to eliminate the need for the large batch size, MoCo~\cite{he2020momentum,chen2020improved} utilizes a moving-averaged encoder and a dynamic memory bank to store negative representations, making it more device-friendly. \citet{grill2020bootstrap,chen2021exploring,zbontar2021barlow} radically discard negative samples in SSCL but still achieve satisfactory transfer performance.
-Another line of works~\cite{caron2020unsupervised,li2021contrastive} mines the hierarchy information in data to derive more semantically compact representations. \citet{radford2021learning, yao2021filip} even extend the contrastive methods to the multi-modality data structure to achieve significant zero-shot results.
+Recently, various algorithms are proposed to improve the above contrastive learning.
+To address the need for the large batch size, MoCo~\citep{he2020momentum,chen2020improved} utilizes a moving-averaged encoder and a dynamic memory bank to store negative representations, making it more device-friendly. ~\cite{grill2020bootstrap,chen2021exploring,zbontar2021barlow,chen2021multisiam} radically discard negative samples in SSCL but still achieve satisfactory transfer performance.
+Another line of works~\citep{caron2020unsupervised,li2021contrastive, zhili2022task} mines the hierarchy information in data to derive more semantically compact representations. \cite{radford2021learning, yao2021filip} even extend the contrastive methods to the multi-modality data structure to achieve impressive zero-shot classification results.

-\textbf{Theoretical understanding of SSCL.} In spite of the empirical success of SSCL methods, theoretical understanding of SSCL is still limited.
-While most of theoretical works \cite{arora2019theoretical,tosh2020contrastive,haochen2021provable,wen2021toward,wei2020theoretical,huang2021towards, ji2021power} focus on its generalization ability on downstream tasks, there are a few works studying the InfoNCE loss itself.
-Some of them \citep{oord2018representation,bachman2019learning,hjelm2018learning,tian2019contrastive,tian2020makes} understand the InfoNCE loss from the mutual information perspective, showing that the negative InfoNCE is a lower bound of mutual information between positive samples.
-Other works \cite{wang2020understanding,huang2021towards, jing2021understanding} are from the perspective of geometry of embedding space, showing that InfoNCE can be divided into two parts: one controls alignment and the other prevents representation collapse.
-In this paper, we study SSCL from the SNE perspective, which, to the best of the authors' knowledge, has no discussion in the existing literature.
+\paragraph{Theoretical understanding of SSCL.} In contrast of the empirical success, theoretical understanding of SSCL is still limited.
+While most of theoretical works \citep{arora2019theoretical,tosh2020contrastive,haochen2021provable,haochen2022beyond, wang2022augmentation, wen2021toward,wei2020theoretical,huang2021towards, ji2021power, ma2023deciphering} focus on its generalization ability on downstream tasks, there are some works studying specifically the InfoNCE loss.
+One line of works \citep{oord2018representation,bachman2019learning,hjelm2018learning,tian2019contrastive,tian2020makes} understand the InfoNCE loss from mutual information perspective, showing that the negative InfoNCE is a lower bound of mutual information between positive samples.
+Other works \citep{wang2020understanding,huang2021towards, jing2021understanding} are from the perspective of geometry of embedding space, showing that InfoNCE can be divided into two parts: one controls alignment and the other prevents representation collapse.
+In this paper, we study SSCL from the SNE perspective, which, to the best of the authors' knowledge, has no discussion in existing literature.
+The closest work to ours is \cite{balestriero2022contrastive}, which proposed a unifying framework under the helm of spectral manifold learning.
+In comparison, our work focus specifically on the connection between SSCL and SNE.